-Toilets: All facilities should meet Hong Kong WELS Grade 1 standard for equipment, or US-EPA WaterSense criteria if there is no WELS standard.
+Toilets: All facilities should meet Hong Kong Water Efficiency Labelling Scheme (WELS) Grade 1 standard for equipment, or US-EPA WaterSense criteria if there is no WELS standard.

-Landscaping: no potable or well water should be used for landscaping purposes (except within first year to help establish the plantings).
+Landscaping: No potable or well water should be used for landscaping purposes (except within first 2 years to help establish the plantings).
+Native species and drought-tolerant plants shall be adopted to minimize water use.

-Air conditioning condensate water - Condensate water from air conditioning systems is not allowed to go into the sewer or waste water piping.
+Air conditioning condensate water reuse: Condensate water from air conditioning systems is not allowed to go into the sewer or wastewater piping.
 Water derived from air conditioning condensation can be used for irrigation, toilet flushing, or other grey water purposes.
 Further, since the temperature of the water is generally colder than general potable water, effort should be made to recycle the water into cooling towers or other means for exchanging heat.
+Sub-metering shall be in place to track water reuse.